MIWP-21: Pilots for INSPIRE-based applications (including for e-reporting)

 - In-kind contributions (MIG, MS)

-#5 Updated by Michael Lutz almost 5 years ago
+#5 Updated by Michael Lutz over 5 years ago

 - Start date deleted (